Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks

 In the DCRNN-PMD model, a second linear compensation is added at each step for distributed PMD compensation.
 Based on our discussion of the fiber channel model in the previous section, it can be decomposed into two parts, DGD and rotation of PSP.
 We follow the design of DGD filter proposed in \cite{ldbp-pmd}, using short real-valued FIR filters, implemented as 1D convolutions.
 Based on the description of DGD in \eqref{DGD}, we use the same weights for both polarizations but in ``flipped'' order.
 The application of the DGD filter at the $i^{\mathrm{th}}$ step can be written as

 where $(2m + 1)$ is the width of the DGD filter and $d_i (n)$ are trainable real-valued weights.
 This is followed a $2 \times 2$ complex-valued PSP rotation matrix applied as

-The decomposition of the PMD filter and its distributed implementation following the respective CD filter are shown in Fig.~\ref{fig:Dist-PMD} shows the decomposition of the $2\times2$ MIMO-FIR filter, which compensates for all linear impairments, into the component layers for CD, DGD and PSP rotation as described in (\ref{e:CD}), (\ref{e:DGD}) and (\ref{e:PSP}) respectively.
+Fig.~\ref{fig:Dist-PMD} shows the decomposition of the $2\times2$ MIMO-FIR filter, which compensates for all linear impairments, into the component layers for CD, DGD and PSP rotation as described in (\ref{e:CD}), (\ref{e:DGD}) and (\ref{e:PSP}) respectively.
 We find that the best performance is obtained when we use free weights for the PSP matrices.
 However, initializing each PSP rotation matrix as identity matrix $\ve{I}_2$ has been shown to slightly improve the convergence speed of the model \cite{ldbp-pmd}.
 Other linear impairments such as signal attenuation are assumed to be handled implicitly within the learned CD and PMD compensation layers.

 While the use of free weights in the linear compensation layers provides the best performance, it should be highlighted that different random initializations may yield different performance levels from the trained NN model.
 In this paper, we present and compare the best performance achieved by each model over multiple random initializations.